-The Golden S sign is a sign seen in both PA chest radiographs and in CT scans.
-It is called so because this sign resembles a reverse S shape and is therefore sometimes referred to as the reverse S sign of Golden.
+The Golden S sign is seen on both PA chest radiographs and on CT scans.
+It is named because this sign resembles a reverse S shape, and is therefore sometimes referred to as the reverse S sign of Golden.

 The Golden S sign is seen on frontal radiographs.
-In the most common situation, the appearance is that of right upper lobar collapse, (the right upper lobe appearing dense and shifting medially and upwards) with a central mass expanding the hilum.
-The combination results in the peripheral lung collapsing with a concave margin, whereas the mass remains, forming a convex margin.
-The two together form a reverse S shape.
+In the most common situation, the appearance is that of right upper lobar collapse (the right upper lobe appearing dense and shifting medially and upwards) with a central mass expanding the hilum.
+These two changes together form a reverse S shape.

 - 1. Gupta P. The Golden S sign.
 Radiology.
 2004;233 (3): 790-1. doi:10.1148/radiol.2333021407 - Pubmed citation